Schlaich-group/fachlabor-dft-ml-public/tutorials/source/auto_examples/preprocess_dft.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 19-20

-We set our project path as
+Then we set our project path.
+Replace this with your own project path

 ..
 GENERATED FROM PYTHON SOURCE LINES 20-22

 .. code-block:: Python

-    PROJECT_PATH = Path("/work/amam/ckf7015/fachlabor-dft-ml/solutions")
+    PROJECT_PATH = Path("../../../solutions")

 ..
 GENERATED FROM PYTHON SOURCE LINES 23-24